-Musumba (Naomie Soda) is a 16-year-old singer/songwriter/instrumentalist of Congolese heritage, who lives and attends school in Bradford, West Yorkshire.
-She blends contemporary R&B with Afrobeat and hip-hop - often singing, rapping and using spoken word within individual compositions while playing guitar, piano and beat tracks.
-She has been causing quite a stir since her career was launched with her début single ‘Pourquoi’ in June 2019.
+Musumba (Naomie Soda) is a 16-yr-old singer-songwriter and instrumentalist of Congolese heritage, who lives and attends school in Bradford, West Yorkshire.
+She blends contemporary R&B with Afrobeat and hip-hop - often singing, rapping and using spoken word within individual compositions while playing guitar or piano and beat tracks.
+She has been causing quite a stir since her career was launched with début single ‘Pourquoi’ in June 2019.

 The BBC has identified Musumba as a potential future star.
 BBC Introducing in West Yorkshire has played her tracks multiple times and in September 2019 she was their studio guest artist.
 Musumba has also been played on BBC Radio 6 Music and several times on BBC Radio Leeds and BBC Radio 1Xtra.

 Naomie has been into music for as long as she can remember, writing songs and playing piano.
 Recently she started writing and performing in an Afrobeat/rap genre, using her middle name Musumba as her stage name.
-She describes her art as experimenting with the fusion of African rhythms with contemporary feminist lyrics, R&B vocals and rap.
+She describes her art as experimenting with the fusion of blues, EDM, gospel and African rhythms with feminist lyrics, contemporary R&B vocals and rap.

 In March 2018 Musumba made her first ever public appearance, singing her self-penned 'Feminism Rap' in front of a huge audience in Trafalgar Square at ‘Million Women Rise’, aged 14.
 In November last year she was invited to support the Brits Award and Mercury Prize nominated Kate Tempest at the Women of the World Festival in Bradford.
 Naomie was thrilled to receive an amazing reception from a packed audience of 400, many of whom sang back her lyrics and asked for an encore.